hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

 # Installations

 We need Spark, Kafka, Zookeeper, and schema registry server installed before running through the actual integration.
-The following installation guide targets MacOS and will produce a standalone cluster.
+The following installation guide targets OsX and will produce a standalone cluster.

-1. First _brew_ needs to be installed on MacOS
+1. First _brew_ needs to be installed on OsX

    ```bash
    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
    ```

 1. Install Kafka via _brew_.
-Zookeeper comes as a extra as it is part of this Kafka distribution for MacOS
+Zookeeper comes as a extra as it is part of this Kafka distribution for OsX

    ```bash
    brew install kafka
    ```

 1. Spark can be 'installed' by downloading the distribution from [Spark download page](http://spark.apache.org/downloads.html).

+1. Schema registry from confluent.io will be 'installed' by downloading the distribution from [confluent.io installation](http://docs.confluent.io/3.0.0/installation.html#installation).

 1. Install _gradle_ in order to compile the project codes written in Java